Learner driver mows down 70-yr-old woman in Kandivli, injures 2

-The 50-year-old man stepped on the accelerator instead of hitting the brakes, knocking down the victims one after the other in Charkop
+50-year-old Rajendrakumar Dixit stepped on the accelerator instead of hitting the brakes, in the process knocking down the victims one after the other in Charkop

 It didn’t take more than a minute for an amateur driver from Kandivli to run over a senior citizen and knock down two other people, after mixing up the brakes with the accelerator.
 Rajendrakumar Dixit (50), a Kandivli-based priest, lost control of his car in the middle of a driving lesson on Monday afternoon in Charkop, leading to the casualties.

 One of the victims, 70-year-old Shalini Raikar, succumbed to her injuries at a private hospital, while the other two have sustained grievous injuries.
 Dixit, a resident of Bhagyoday Society in Charkop, Kandivli (West) has been arrested.
 The deceased, Raikar, was a single woman who resided in Shivang building, Sanghvi Nagar, Mira Road.